lrcortizo/PetsJavaEEApplication/README.md

 ## Sample 1: Testing entities
-Using JUnit and Hamcrest, we will see how to test JPA entities or any other basic Java class.
+Using JUnit and Hamcrest, we will see how to test JPA entities or any other Java class.
+This libraries are the base for every test done in the application.

-## Sample 2: Testing with test doubles
+## Sample 2: Testing EJBs
-Coming soon....
+Using Arquillian and Arquillian Persistence, the EJBs are tested.
+We wouldn't do unit testing in this layer, as we don't want to mock the `EntityManager`.

+In this layer we will use some workarounds to set the desired role and principal in the tests.

-## Sample 3: Testing EJBs
+## Sample 3: Testing with test doubles
-Coming soon...
+Using EasyMock, we will mock the EJBs to test the REST classes isolated from the underlying layer.

 ## Sample 4: Testing JAX-RS
-Coming soon...

-## Sample 5: Testing AngularJS
-Coming soon...
+Using Arquillian REST Client, we will test the REST API accessing it as real HTTP clients.

-## Sample 6: Testing JSF
+## Sample 5: Testing JSF
-Coming soon...
+Using Arquillian Drone, Arquillian Graphene and Selenium, we will test the JSF web interface accessing it as real Web clients.

-## Sample 7: Additional Testing Tools
+## Sample 6: Additional Testing Tools
 Coming soon...